-Ark Veterinary Practice can offer a range of diagnostic imaging techniques, either on site at our clinic in Fleet or at one of our other CVS branches.
+At Ark Veterinary Practice we offer a range of diagnostic imaging techniques.
 Diagnostic imaging has been used more frequently over the past few years in veterinary medicine to aid in the diagnosis of a wide variety of conditions.
 The practice also offers ECG which is often used alongside diagnostic imaging to aid in the diagnosis of heart conditions.

 The Ark is equipped with an ultrasound machine to aid in patient diagnosis.
 Ultrasound machines work by passing high frequency sound waves through the body via a probe which is placed in contact with the skin.
 These waves then travel through the body and if they hit a structure (such as an organ or bone) they are “bounced back” and picked up by the ultrasound probe.
 The ultrasound machine then transforms these echo waves and gives us a picture, displayed on the screen as a “slice” of the body.
 These images show softer bodily structures (such as organs) in much more detail than radiography and so ultrasonography is very useful if a particular organ is to be examined.
 Ultrasound is also commonly used to help gain samples to be sent to the laboratory for testing; these include the collection of urine samples and fine needle aspirate biopsies from tissues or organs.
 Ultrasonography is also commonly used to confirm pregnancy in the cat and dog.